Craftsman Concrete Floors

 One of the main reasons older concrete floors are difficult to polish is the techniques used to pour the concrete.
 Modern concrete is leveled using large ride-on concrete leveling machines called power trowels.
 These machines can be eight feet or more in width and can quickly flatten large areas of concrete.
 Older concrete pours are more likely to have been leveled by hand, leaving inconsistencies in the depth of the concrete.
 Further, modern construction techniques ensure adequate curing time for concrete, while old concrete was often installed with less sophisticated techniques, leading to lower quality concrete.

 Untreated slabs are much more prone to staining than concrete that has been polished, stained, or sealed.
-As we will discuss further in this article, this is one of the primary issues with polishing concrete that is old.
-Remember, a polished concrete floor will always be more durable and stain-resistant than an untreated piece of concrete.
+As we will discuss further in this article, this is one of the primary issues with polishing old concrete.
+Keep in mind, a polished concrete floor will always be more durable and stain-resistant than an untreated piece of concrete.

 Loft apartment polished concrete floor